 • Finding An Invoice Factoring Broker

-The Muddled Path To Find An Invoice Factoring Broker Or CompanyI saw an interesting example of how people try to find a factoring company recently, that only confirmed what a muddled process prospective clients can find themselves going through.
+The Muddled Path To Find An Invoice Factoring Broker Or CompanyI saw an interesting example of how people tried to find a factoring company recently, that only confirmed what a muddled process prospective clients can find themselves going through.
 It reminded me of this picture that I took recently, inside a shop in the south of France!

 I noticed a post on one of the social media sites, where a construction sector company were asking if anyone knew of a good factoring company, to replace their current providers.
-Somebody I know had commented, hence it appeared on my feed.
+Somebody I know had commented, and it appeared on my feed.

-Our Research Based Invoice Factoring Brokerage Service
+Our Research-Based Invoice Factoring Brokerage Service

-I posted a link to our research archive about invoice finance services but not much of a sales pitch to be honest.
+I posted a link to our research archive about invoice finance services but not much of a sales pitch, to be honest.
 To my mind, if you want to buy a service, a good place to start would be looking at some independent research about what people think of particular offerings, and how costs compare.

 How Other Factoring Brokers Do It

 The next comment was from an invoice factoring broker, claiming to have "access to the whole market" and offering an introduction to the "best options that are bespoke to you", via their "free and independent" service.
-Nothing wrong with that, very similar to how we would describe our service but it made me wonder if they truly accessed all the market, or dealt with a fewer number of key providers (as most brokers do) but it would probably be easy for any of us to say that we had access to the whole market.
+Nothing wrong with that, very similar to how we would describe our service but it made me wonder if they truly accessed the market, or dealt with a smaller number of key providers (as most brokers do) it would probably be easy for any of us to say that we had access to the whole market.
 In terms of "bespoke" options, I guess pricing is almost always bespoke to a particular prospect.
 I think that relatively few factors are capable of delivering a truly bespoke factoring service.
 However, there are some that can.

 Factoring Companies